 What a wonderful day for RHS Tatton 2021!
 A real triumph after missing out on last year’s event.

 We were truly inspired by this year’s gardens and learnt a lot through speaking with the designers, charities, and organisations who have worked so hard to produce such spectacular greenspaces!
-It is so important to take the opportunity to speak to the experts whilst you are attending shows such as RHS Tatton, they really are an invaluable insight into new trends as well as planting and care advice.
+It is so important to take the opportunity to speak to the experts whilst you’re attending shows such as RHS Tatton, they provide invaluable insights into new trends as well as planting, care and advice.

 Green and Purple Contrasts

-Throughout many of the show gardens you could find a strong contrast between green and purple foliage.
-This is a fantastic way to create layers in your garden and to add depth and texture.
+Throughout many of the show gardens, you could find a strong contrast between green and purple foliage.
+This is a fantastic way to create layers in your garden and add depth and texture.

 The Cancer Research UK Legacy Garden

-This gold medal winning garden was designed by Neil Sutcliffe and built by Creative Roots.
-At the heart of the garden is a specimen tree.
-It is nurtured by five water rills flowing towards the central bed, symbolising the link between legacy pledgers and researchers, working to help beat cancer for future generations.
+This gold medal-winning garden is designed by Neil Sutcliffe and built by Creative Roots, features a soaring Beech tree at its heart, nurtured by five, restful rills flowing towards a central bed.
+The garden’s gentle tranquillity highlights the links between legacy pledgers and researchers working together to help beat cancer for future generations.
 Find out more about this garden here.

-With a copper beech as the perfect backdrop, this Tatton Show Garden really did have the wow factor.
-We loved the use of purple and green foliage to create shape and structure in this garden.
-Amongst the bold coloured foliage, the Stipa ‘Pony Tails’ grass (far left) lightened the texture and colour of the beds.
+With a Copper beech as the perfect backdrop, this Tatton Show Garden really did have the wow factor.
+We loved the use of contrasting purple and green foliage to create shape and structure in the garden.
+Amongst the bold-coloured foliage, Stipa ‘Pony Tails’ grass (far left) lightened the texture and colour of the beds.

-By using plants of different heights and foliage style with the common colour theme of green or purple, this garden created a mass of texture and depth without looking messy and unruly.
-The Hydrangea arborescens ‘Annabelle’ (bottom left and back right) really is a wonderful addition to the planting scheme.
+By using plants of different heights, styles and foliage with a common colour theme of green or purple, this garden created a mass of texture and depth without looking messy and unruly.
+Hydrangea arborescens ‘Annabelle’ (bottom left and back right) is a wonderful addition to the planting scheme.

 The Dreamscape Garden

-This bronze medal winning garden was designed by Ellie Edkins and built by Martin Jones Landscapes.
-The ability to escape reality into a dreamlike environment provided the impetus for this garden design.
-A strange sculptural form greets the visitor at its entrance, its shape repeated in the moon recess cut into the rear wall of the garden, the circular reflecting pool and the undulating planting beds.
+Designed by Ellie Edkins and built by Martin Jones Landscapes, an intriguing sculptural form greets the visitor at its entrance, a shape repeated in the round recess cut into the soft pink rear wall of the garden, echoed by a circular reflective pool and complimentary undulating flower beds.
 Find out more about this garden here.

-In this garden we found a variety of grasses and flowering shrubs which work very well together to create a sensory space.
-The Stipa ‘pony tails’ grass sways gently in the breeze and creates a soothing rustle.
+In this garden, we found a variety of grasses and flowering shrubs which work very well together to create a sensory space.
+Stipa ‘Pony Tails’ grass sways gently in the breeze to create a soothing rustle.

-In using a strict colour pallet of greens and purples, clean curves of the bench and beds alongside overflowing shrubs of texture, the garden is a calm and relaxing space and a haven for wildlife.
-The shallow pond is a brilliant addition and a vital support to the birds in the hot summer months.
+In using a restricted colour palette of greens and purples, clean curves of the bench and overflowing beds, enhanced textural shrubs render the garden a calm and relaxing space providing a haven for wildlife.
+The shallow pond is an insightful addition offering vital support to birds in the hot summer months.

-Many of the gardens at this year’s show used self binding gravel for paths and walkways.
-This is not only aesthetically gorgeous, but also a really great choice to improve drainage in your garden.
+We’ve noticed many of the gardens at this year’s show used self-binding gravel for paths and walkways that are both aesthetically gorgeous and a great choice to improve garden drainage.

 Crescendo

-The piano decking appears almost stage-like as the Yew topiary balls, Italian cypress trees and purple beech hedge backdrop give the space structure and a boundary of foliage.
+The piano decking appears almost stage-like as Yew topiary balls, Italian cypress trees and a boundary of purple beech hedge provide enticing spatial structure.

-Beginning at the back end of the garden, purple tones are featured in between the green grasses and shrubs to highlight the different heights and textures of the plants used.
+Graduating subtly in height from the rear of the garden, purple tones are featured between lively, green grasses and shrubs to highlight the different shapes and textures of the plants.

 Lush Leaves

-We were so pleased to see such lush and vibrant planting schemes of hedging and leafy shrubs!
-By planting this way you will create natural shade for your seating areas and reduce heat stress for your plants.
+Naturally, we were thrilled to see such lush, vibrant hedging schemes and leafy shrubs!
+By imitating some of these inspired boundary planting ideas you can create natural shade for your seating areas, as well as reduce heat stress for your garden plants.

 On Tropic

-The amount of dense, lush, foliage in this planting scheme created the perfect spot for a sheltered seating area.
-A fantastic shelter, privacy screen and barrier against noise and wind.
+The key elements of dense, lush, foliage in this planting scheme create the perfect spot for a sheltered seating area offering a serene shelter, privacy and a barrier against noise and wind.

 United Utilities Garden of Resilience

-This gold medal winning garden was designed and built by Leon Davis Design.
-With increasing periods of extreme wet and dry weather likely in the future, garden spaces need to be more climate resilient.
-This will require a much more considered approach in how we look after and care for our outdoor spaces.
+With increasing rainfall and extended dry weather more likely in the future, designer Leon Davis’ gold medal garden explores how we can make our outdoor spaces more resilient and practical.
+Gardens of the future will require a more considered approach to how we plant and care for our cherished outdoor spaces.
 Find out more about this garden here.

-United Utilities sponsored this garden to give visitors some ideas for making outdoor spaces better able to cope with too much or too little rain.
-Including a shelter with a living roof, rill and water chain, a rainwater planter, a slimline water butt disguised as a bench, permeable sandstone paving and a sunken rain garden.
+United Utilities sponsored this energising garden to offer visitors quirky ideas for making outdoor spaces better able to cope with too much or too little rain.
+An innovative shelter with a living roof, a simple rill and water chain combine with a rainwater planter and a slimline water butt cleverly disguised as a bench.
+Permeable sandstone paving and a curious sunken rain garden create an innovative space aimed at improving well-being, air quality and biodiversity.

-The shrubs planted in this garden have been chosen due to their resilience to prolonged spells of dry and wet weather.
-This includes a Hornbeam hedge, Carex grass (left) and Oleaster (right).
+The key shrubs planted in this garden have been selected for their ability and resilience to withstand prolonged spells of dry or wet weather.
+They include a Hornbeam hedge, Carex grass (left) and Oleaster (right).

-This garden has now been transported to become a permanent feature at the new RHS Bridgewater garden in Salford.
+This garden has been transported to become a permanent feature at the new RHS Bridgewater Garden in Salford.
 The research project at the site will monitor the effectiveness of rainwater harvesting and sustainable urban drainage.
-Find out how you could recreate some of the gorgeous gardens at RHS Bridgewater in our blog post here.
+Find out how you could recreate some aspects of these gorgeous gardens at RHS Bridgewater in our blog post here